Layr-Labs/eigenlayer-docs/docs/developers/quickstart.md

 **[HelloWorldServiceManager.sol](https://github.com/Layr-Labs/hello-world-avs/blob/master/contracts/src/HelloWorldServiceManager.sol)**

-The contract definition declares that it implements `ECDSAServiceManagerBase`, which allows it to inherit the core required functionality of `IServiceManager`
+The contract definition declares that it implements `ECDSAServiceManagerBase`, which allows it to inherit the core required functionality of `IServiceManager`.
+These contracts are included from the [eigenlayer-middleware repo](https://github.com/Layr-Labs/eigenlayer-middleware/tree/dev/docs#eigenlayer-middleware-docs) and are [required components](https://github.com/Layr-Labs/eigenlayer-middleware/tree/dev/docs#system-components) for any AVS.

 ```sol
 contract HelloWorldServiceManager is ECDSAServiceManagerBase, IHelloWorldServiceManager {
     using ECDSAUpgradeable for bytes32;